 The Washington State Healthy Youth Survey (HYS) is an effort to measure health risk behaviors that contribute to morbidity, mortality, and social problems among youth in Washington State.
-These behaviors include alcohol, marijuana, tobacco, and other drug use; behaviors that result in unintentional and intentional injuries (e.g., violence); dietary behaviors and physical activity; mental health; school climate; and related risk and protective factors.
+The survey includes questions on alcohol, marijuana, tobacco, and other drug use; behaviors that result in unintentional and intentional injuries (e.g., violence); dietary behaviors and physical activity; mental health and hope; school climate; and related risk and protective factors.

-Washington State conducted student surveys in 1988, 1990, 1992, 1995, 1998, 1999, 2000, 2002, 2004, 2006, 2008, 2010, 2012, 2014 and 2016 to better understand the nature and extent of adolescent health behaviors in Washington.
-The current survey, known as the Healthy Youth Survey (2016), was sponsored by the Department of Health (DOH); the Office of Superintendent of Public Instruction (OSPI); the Department of Social and Health Services' Division of Behavioral Health and Recovery (DBHR); and the Liquor Control Board (LCB).
+Washington State conducted student surveys in 1988, 1990, 1992, 1995, 1998, 1999, 2000, 2002, 2004, 2006, 2008, 2010, 2012, 2014, 2016, 2018, and 2021 to better understand the nature and extent of adolescent health behaviors in Washington.
+The current survey, known as the Healthy Youth Survey (2021), was sponsored by the Department of Health (DOH); the Office of Superintendent of Public Instruction (OSPI); the Health Care Authority - Division of Behavioral Health and Recovery (DBHR); and the Liquor and Cannabis Board (LCB).
 Representatives from each of these agencies worked together to develop, plan, and implement the survey.
 The survey was administered under contract with Looking Glass Analytics, Inc.

-The results of the Healthy Youth Survey (2016) meet a wide variety of state and local needs for:
+The results of the Healthy Youth Survey (2021) meet a wide variety of state and local needs for:

-- Empirical needs assessment data necessary for planning prevention and early intervention programs. - Information on trends in student substance use and abuse and associated risk and protective factors. - Information on the progress of drug education programs funded under the federal Safe and Drug-Free Schools and Communities Act and the state Omnibus Alcohol and Controlled Substances Act. - Information on the progress of the state's attainment of the national public health objectives contained in Healthy People 2020 and the progress of state-funded programs. - Data on risk and protective factors that can be used by state agency staff and local school and community members as they plan or refine school- and community-based prevention and intervention programs.
+- Empirical needs assessment data necessary for planning prevention and early intervention programs. - Information on trends in student substance use and misuse as well as associated risk and protective factors. - Information on the progress of drug education programs funded under the federal Safe and Drug-Free Schools and Communities Act and the state Omnibus Alcohol and Controlled Substances Act. - Information on the progress of the state's attainment of the national public health objectives contained in Healthy People 2030 and the progress of state-funded programs. - Data on risk and protective factors that can be used by state agency staff and local school and community members as they plan or refine school- and community-based prevention and intervention programs.